swarbler/bestof/workshop/making/3d-printing.md

 - **screen upgrade:** Panda Touch *(for P1 series)*
 - **open-source multi-material system:** BoxTurtle / ERCF v2 / Tradrack *(for Klipper-based printers like Vorons)*

-{: .note }
-BoxTurtle and Tradrack seems to be much easier to put together than ERCF, but your mileage may vary.
+> BoxTurtle and Tradrack seems to be much easier to put together than ERCF, but your mileage may vary.
 I have never used either.

 ## Software